DINeMo: Learning Neural Mesh Models with no 3D Annotations: Introduction

-In this work, we present \modelname{}, a novel neural mesh model that is trained without 3D annotations by leveraging large pretrained visual foundation models, such as DINOv2~\cite{oquab2023dinov2}.
+In this work, we present \modelname{}, a novel neural mesh model that is trained without 3D annotations , enabled by leveraging large pretrained visual foundation models, such as DINOv2~\cite{oquab2023dinov2}.
 Rather than relying on groundtruth keypoint locations as in previous works~\cite{ma2022robust,jesslen2024novum}, we train \modelname{} with part-contrastive loss using pseudo-correspondence obtained by matching neural features from SD-DINO~\cite{zhang2023tale}.
 However, raw pseudo-correspondence from SD-DINO can be quite noisy, \eg, keypoints are often mismatched between left and right.
 We argue that keypoint correspondence matching should consider both local information, \ie, per patch feature similarities, and global context information, \ie, 3D orientation of the object.
 Based on this motivation, we propose a novel bidirectional pseudo-correspondence generation, which consists of two steps: (i) matching a global pose label from raw keypoint correspondences, and (ii) refine local keypoint correspondences based on the predicted global pose label.
 Lastly we extend standard analysis-by-synthesis inference with Grounded-SAM\cite{ren2024grounded} masks, achieving enhanced occlusion robustness.

-Extensive results on car class demonstrate that our \modelname{} outperforms previous zero- and few-shot 3D pose estimation methods by a wide margin on both in-distribution and partial occlusion testing data, significantly narrowing the gap from fully-supervised methods by 67.3\%.
+Extensive results on car class demonstrate that our \modelname{} outperforms previous zero- and few-shot 3D pose estimation methods by a wide margin on both in-distribution and partial occlusion testing data, achieving a 67.3\% reduction in the performance gap relative to fully supervised methods.
 Our approach also outperforms all previous methods on SPair71k~\cite{min2019spair} for semantic correspondence.

 As \modelname{} can be trained on object images without 3D annotations, we further study the scaling properties of our approach by involving abundant data from public image datasets, such as Stanford Cars~\cite{stanfordcars}.
-Experimental results demonstrate that our \modelname{} scales effectively efficiently by involving more unlabeld images for training.
+Experimental results demonstrate that our \modelname{} scales effectively and efficiently by involving more unlabeld images for training.
 This demonstrates the advantages of \modelname{} over previous fully-supervised approaches~\cite{ma2022robust,jesslen2024novum}, which struggle to scale up due to the reliance on 3D annotations.